Higher Chern classes in Iwasawa theory: Introduction

 \subsection{Acknowledgements}

-F.\,B. and T.\,C. would like to thank L'Institut des Hautes \'{E}tudes Scientifiques for support during the Fall of 2015.
-R.\,G. would like to thank La Fondation Sciences Math\'{e}matiques de Paris for its support during the Fall of 2015.
-M.\,K. would like to thank TIFR, Mumbai, for its hospitality during the writing of parts of this paper.
+F.\,B. was partially supported by NSF FRG Grant No.\ DMS-1360621 and NSF Grant No.\ DMS-1801328.
+T.\,C. was partially supported by NSF FRG Grant No.\ DMS-1360767, NSF FRG Grant No.\ DMS-1265290, NSF SaTC grants No. CNS-1513671 and CNS-1701785, Simons Foundation Grant No.\ 338379 and NSF Grant No.\ DMS-1107263/1107367/1107452 ``RNMS: Geometric Structures and Representation Varieties" (the GEAR Network).
+F.\,B. and T.\,C. would also like to thank L'Institut des Hautes \'{E}tudes Scientifiques for support during the Fall of 2015.
+R.\,G. was partially supported by NSF FRG Grant No.\ DMS-1360902 and would also like to thank La Fondation Sciences Math\'{e}matiques de Paris for its support during the Fall of 2015.
+M.\,K. was partially supported by EPSRC First Grant No.\ EP/L021986/1 and would also like to thank TIFR, Mumbai, for its hospitality during the writing of parts of this paper.
+G.\,P. was partially supported by NSF FRG Grant No.\ DMS-1360733 and NSF Grant No.\ DMS-1701619.
+R.\,S. was partially supported by NSF FRG Grant No.\ DMS-1360583, NSF Grant Nos.\ DMS-1401122/1615568 and DMS-1801963, and Simons Foundation Grant No.\ 304824.
 T.\,C., R.\,G., M.\,K. and R.\,S. would like to thank the Banff International Research Station for hosting the workshop ``Applications of Iwasawa Algebras'' in March 2013.